 Enjoy the live webcast of Perimeter Institute Public Lectures from the comfort of your own home.
 Join us at 7pm ET night of the lecture and be part of the ONLINE virtual audience.
-You can also sign up for an email reminder to watch the lecture.

 For most lectures the on-demand playback will be online within 24 hours after the live event.
 Check our YouTube page for the playbacks.